research-centre-rez/leclercq-thesis/README.md

 This should install everything that is required.
 The dataset can be downloaded with the following:
 > [!WARNING]
 > The whole dataset spans around 50GB of disc space.
-You can download a single video from the repository's page here: [here.](https://huggingface.co/datasets/research-centre-rez/concrete-samples/blob/main/3A.MP4)
+You can download a single video from the repository's page [here.](https://huggingface.co/datasets/research-centre-rez/concrete-samples/blob/main/3A.MP4)

 ```bash
 git clone https://huggingface.co/datasets/research-centre-rez/concrete-samples